ionuttbara/windows-defender-remover/README.md

 1️⃣.
 How to use the package remover without downloading the executable from release?
 __RESPONSE:__ Run the desired ".bat" file from cmd with PowerRun (by dragging to the executable).
 You must to reboot to take effect of the removal.

+2️⃣.
+Why i used .NET 4.7.2 to realize the GUI of the Defender Remover?
+__RESPONSE:__ I've using .NET 4.7.2 to realize the GUI because i want the app to be light.
 # 📄🗝 Components License
  🧳 PowerRun is created by Sordum.